drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Packet filter

-macOS also includes a powerful, highly customizable kernel-level firewall called [pf](https://en.wikipedia.org/wiki/PF_(firewall)).
-However, it is the most complex option and is managed with `pfctl` and configuration files.
+macOS also includes [pf](https://en.wikipedia.org/wiki/PF_(firewall)), a packet-filtering firewall configured from the command line.
+It is powerful but considerably more complex than the built-in application firewall.

-pf can also be controlled with a GUI application such as [Murus](https://www.murusfirewall.com/).
+pf can also be controlled with a graphical application such as [Murus](https://www.murusfirewall.com/).

 Many books and articles cover the pf firewall.
 The following example shows how to block traffic by IP address.